jax_utils package

 Bases:

-of a Markov Decision Process.
-This class is a callable that recursively appliesgradient_step
+jax_utils.markov_decision_process.Dynamicsof a Markov Decision Process.
+This class is a callable that recursively appliesgradient_stepuntil astopping_conditionis met.- Parameters:

 gradient_step (BaseGradientStep[AxisType, State, Action, Cost, OptimizerState]) – a gradient step